Harry’s wedding cellist calls for ‘Rule, Britannia!’ to be axed from BBC’s Proms

 Prince Harry and Meghan’s cellist calls for ‘Rule, Britannia!’ to be axed from Last Night of the Proms

+Related video: Royal wedding cellist Sheku Kanneh-Mason speaks about experience of performing at ceremony

-The cellist who performed at the wedding of the Duke and Duchess of Sussex has said that the patriotic song “Rule, Britannia!” should be axed from the BBC’s Last Night of the Proms.
+The cellist who performed at the wedding of the Duke and Duchess of Sussex has said “Rule, Britannia!” should be axed from the BBC’s Last Night of the Proms.

 Sheku Kanneh-Mason, 24, who performed at the royal wedding aged 19, has said some people “don’t realise how uncomfortable a song like that can make a lot of people feel”.